gg-src-fingerprint/main_public/README.md

 # main_public

-The main public repository for src-fingerprint
+This repository is the main public repository for src-fingerprint GitHub account.